Serving the homeless and vulnerable in Newbury

 Loose Ends first opened its doors in May 1990 through the vision and hard work of Richard Westall.
 Richard saw the need to support local, homeless people.

-He raised the initial start-up funding and donations and, through the support of Newbury Baptist Church, opened a non-residential drop in centre at Morton Hall for a one year trial period.
-We have now been open for 27 years!
+He raised the initial start-up funding and donations and, through the support of Newbury Baptist Church, opened a non-residential drop in centre at Morton Hall for a one year trial period and we're still going strong!

 It originally met only on a Sunday for a sandwich lunch.
 By request, this then became a cooked lunch further down the line.
-Within a couple of years, Loose Ends was opening on a Wednesday and then Friday.
-Five years ago we started serving lunch on Monday and Tuesday and now operate five days a week.
+Within a couple of years, Loose Ends was opening on a Wednesday and then Friday, finally adding Monday and Tuesday some years later to now operating five days a week.